-Start with the room that bothers you the most, but make sure you break it into manageable tasks.
+Start with the room that bothers you the most, but make sure you break it into smaller areas and manageable tasks.
 If the thorn in your side is those kitchen counters I mentioned, start with those to make the biggest and quickest impact and get your quick win there.

-Want to start an argument or fast track your frustration, this miscalculation will get you there fast.
-Just try to declutter somebody else’s stuff and let me know how that works out for you.
+Want to start an argument or fast-track your frustration, this miscalculation will get you there fast.
+Just try to declutter for your family members and let me know how that works out for you.